"Religion Deserves To Die!"

 David Silverman, a past president of American Atheists, abhors religion.
 He absolutely seethes with hatred toward it.
 He sees God as a lie invented by Neanderthals and religious leaders and their followers as liars and victims.
 To him, religion – all religion – deserves to die!

 Fortunately, Silverman doesn’t believe religious people deserve to die.
-After all, his wife believes in God and he comes from a nice Jewish family in New Jersey.
+After all, his wife believes in God and he comes from a nice Jewish family in Massachusetts.
 He even sent his daughter to a Workmen’s School, which teaches secular Jewish culture and activism, and he gave her a King James Version Bible.
 He claims to hate no one.
 Why, then, does he have so much hatred for religion?

 Silverman’s definition of religion